OctopusDeploy/docs/docs/octopus-rest-api/octopus.client.md

 var repository = new OctopusRepository(endpoint);
 ```

-While API key authentication is recommended, you can also use username/password for authentication with the `SignIn()` method instead:
+API key authentication is recommended, but you can use username/password for authentication with the `SignIn()` method instead:

 ```powershell PowerShell
 $loginCreds = New-Object Octopus.Client.Model.LoginCommand